Barnacle – Garbhan carriage coiteann

 Beadlet Anemone – Bundun Coirnineach

-Sea anemous are among the most fascinating and beautiful animals of the seashore.
-They live attached to the rocks, catching plankton (a mixture of very small plants floating in fresh or salt water) and tiny animals from the water with their stinging tentacles, and can be found in rocks pools around the low tide mark, sometimes in small groups.
-During low tide beadlet anemone retract their tentacles to avoid dehydration – in this state anemones resemble a blob of jelly, once the water returns they open up again.
+Sea anemones are among the most fascinating and beautiful animals of the seashore.
+They live attached to the rocks, catching plankton (a mixture of very small plants floating in fresh or saltwater) and tiny animals from the water with their stinging tentacles, and can be found in rocks pools around the low tide mark, sometimes in small groups.
+During low tide, beadlet anemone retracts their tentacles to avoid dehydration – in this state anemones resemble a blob of jelly, once the water returns they open up again.
 Beadlet Anemones are most often coloured deep red but also can be brown, orange and green.
 They measure between 2 and 7cm in diameter.

 Common Blue Mussel – Diuilicin

 Difficult to find live mussels on our shores but you will find lots of empty shells along our strands.
 The outside shells are purple, blue or sometimes brown in colour, while the inside is white.
 Live mussels attached themselves to rocks and stones.
 Size: 1 – 10cm

 Abundant on rocks from the high to low watermark, the common limpet is superbly adapted to shore life.
 A conical shell protects it from predators and the elements.
 Common limpets live at the low water mark and are buffed by the waves.
 Limpets travel slowly during low tide, covering up to 60cm using their single foot.
 Their shells are greyish in colour and white inside, while empty shells can develop orange, green and brown hues from being continually being washed by the sea.